shabayekdes/alx-low_level_programming/0x0A-argc_argv/README.md

 - Task 2.
 The best argument against democracy is a five-minute conversation with the average voter
 - Task 3.
 Neither irony nor sarcasm is argument
 - Task 4.
 To infinity and beyond
+- Task 5.
+Minimal Number of Coins for Change